shayki5/azure-devops-create-pr-task/README.md

 - **Pass Pull Request ID back to Azure DevOps as a variable**: If checked, the Pull Request ID will be passed back to Azure DevOps for use in other pipeline tasks.
 The variable can be referenced as `$(pullRequestId)`.

+- **Always Create Pull Request**: If true, a Pull Request will always be created even if there a no changed files.

 - **Set Auto Complete**: Only for Azure DevOps.
 If checked the pull request will close once all branch policies are met.

   Complete options: